Edith Alice Macia: Later life

 In 1945, Edith purchased an unopened trunk from a public auction of a wealthy Los Angeles family.
 The auctioneer did not inspect the contents of the trunk because the original keys had been lost.
 Upon taking the trunk home and having it opened by a locksmith, she found six elaborate dresses made by hand in France during the 1890s.
-Investigation revealed that the dresses belonged to a wealthy woman that died in a train crash.
-The dresses were placed in the trunk and forgotten about for ~50 years until sold at auction.
+Investigation revealed that the dresses belonged to a wealthy woman who had died in a train crash; they were placed in the trunk and forgotten about for decades until sold at auction.
 In 1952, the original price of the dresses ranged from $6,000 to $15,000.

 Edith holds up her Communist Party Membership Card during her testimony before the HUAC on March 28, 1953.

 On March 28, 1953, she appeared as a surprise witness before the House Committee on Un-American Activities (HCUA) on their sixth day of a probe into Communist activities in Hollywood.
 Her testimony resulted in the break up of an important Communist cell in the West Adams district of Los Angeles.
 During her testimony, she recited a list of 146 names of party members she had recorded.
 She named Cyril Gerber and his wife Lillian as the leaders of the group.

 In November 1956, she was listed as a citizen of Orange County (Placentia, CA) in support of the reelection of Republican US Congressman James Utt.